-PE 011 is designed to provide instruction and practice in the fundamentals of golf, including the swing, use of clubs, strategy and etiquette.
+PE 011 is designed to provide instruction and practice of the fundamentals of golf, including the swing, use of the club, strategy and etiquette.

 PE 016 Jogging and Power Walking

 Jogging and Power Walking

 PE 016 involves planning, instruction and participation in a progressive program of jogging and power walking as applied to enjoyment, health and fitness.